Here I am providing you best iPhone & iPad interview question that asking too much in interview.

 Answer : -

 Notifications are an incredibly useful way to send messages (and data) between objects that otherwise don't know about each other.
-Think of it like a radio station broadcasting messages: the station (sender) broadcasts the message, and listeners can choose to listen in and receive some (or all) of the broadcast messages.
+Think of it like a radio station broadcasting messages: the station (sender)

 For example, you might have a network reachability check in your app delegate, and post notifications whenever the reachability changes.
 Other objects would listen for that notification and react accordingly when the network goes up or down.

-Some Cocoa frameworks send notifications when certain events happen.
-In iOS 4.0 and up, the application sends notifications when an app is about to move the background... and when it returns from the background.
+notifications when an app is about to move the background... and when it returns from the background.
 Your app's objects and controllers can listen for these notifications and stop actions (or save data) when the app is about to quit, and resume when it becomes active again.

-Answer Source : - Notifications
+Answer Source : -

 Thanks for Visit , Also can visit on My blog Facebook page iPhone & iPad Application Development Help World and also can visit Google+